Monitoring currently blocked IPs

 The Blocked IP list shows at most 15,000 IPs at the same time.
 If the blocked IPs exceed this number, the system will record it in the attack log, instead of showing them in the Blocked IP list.

 If a client frequently is correctly added to the period block list, and is a suspected attacker, you may be able to improve both security and performance by permanently blacklisting that source IP address.
-For details, see Blacklisting & whitelisting clients using a source IP or source IP range and Sequence of scans.
+For details, see IP Protection and Sequence of scans.

 If the client is not an attacker, in addition to removing his or her IP from this list, you may need to adjust the configuration that caused the period block, such as adjusting DoS protection so that it does not block normal request rates.
 Otherwise, the client may quickly reappear in the period block list.